 UAE Federal Tax Authority and Tax Accounting in UAE

 The accounting standards in the UAE are based on the standards set by the International Financial Reporting Standards (IFRS).
-The introduction of taxation system by the Federal Tax Authority (FTA) UAE is a part of GCC with the intention to diversify the regional economies and expand business reach globally.
+The introduction of taxation system by the Federal Tax Authority (FTA), UAE has been carried out with the intention to diversify the regional economies and expand business reach globally.
 As we have seen tax accounting has captured the global market, its importance and need have been accepted at an international level be it for individual or corporate use.
 Just like the count of chartered accountants in Dubai has rapidly increased in Dubai, the tax accountants have also been continuously increased at a speeding rate.
 The Federal Tax Authority UAE in 2017 has taken a step to initiate the registration process opened for tax agents, tax accounting software vendors in the Emirate.

 Importance of Tax Accounting